cminyard/gensio/README.rst

 you call ``gensio_acc_set_accept_callback_enable()`` to enable that callback.

-When the callback is called, it gives you a gensio that is already open with read disabled.
+When the callback is called, it gives you a gensio in the ``data`` parameter that is already open with read disabled.
+A gensio received from a gensio acceptor may have some limitations.
+For instance, you may not be able to close and then reopen it.

 Error Handling
 ==============